opis/session/README.md

 Session manager
 --------------
-**Opis Session** is a session manager library with support for multiple backend storages that provides developers with an API which allows them to handle session related informations in a standardised way.
+**Opis Session** is a session manager library with support for multiple backend stores, providing developers with an API which allows them to handle session related information in a standardised way.

-The currently supported storages are: File, Mongo and the native storage.
+The currently supported stores are: File and native store.

-##### Important!

-You can install additional storage adapters, for SQL databases and Redis, by using the optional [Opis Storages](https://github.com/opis/storages) package.

 ### License